iamrdk21/Website1/_posts/2020-05-29-why-are-ios-apps-abnormally-larger-than-android-apps.md

 image: "/img/android-vs-ios.jpg"
 share-img: "/img/android-vs-ios.jpg"
 ---
-If you ever wondered around the app stores of Android devices and Apple devices, the insane size of iOS apps shouldn't be a new revelation to you.
+If you've ever wandered around the app stores of Android devices and Apple devices, the insane size of iOS apps shouldn't be a new revelation to you.
 Let's take a table for comparison.

 | App | iOS Size | Android Size |